erroronline1/caro/readme.md

 Technically the application is being usable on any webserver but the use on a public accessible server is **not recommended** as this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security).

 It is strongly recommended to create an additional development environment to test changes and CSV-filters to ensure the application in production environment remaining stable!
+You can flag this within the [config.ini](#runtime-variables), the header will be displayed in bright orange to distinguish it from the production environment in case you want users having access (peek previews, feature feedback) but reduce the risk of them accidentally misusing the wrong database.

 [Content](#content)